mkostrun/UBASIC-PLUS/README.md

   For both boards a HAL UART library with RX using circular buffer was implemented and tested.
 The library provides Arduino-type serial-available and serial-read functions.
 The library is the same for both STM32F0 boards.
+The library is located in Drivers folder and should replace the same by STM.

 ### STM32F030R8-Nucleo64